BexB1/mit-front-end-next-steps-bootcamp/Day_1/project_setup.md

 # <span id="two">Git : What and why?</span>

 Git is the _Command Line Interface (CLI)_ component of GitHub.
-GitHub basically allows us to host our projects (called _repositories_) in the virtual cloud, and even host our projects there as website for people around the world to view.
+GitHub basically allows us to host our projects (called _repositories_) in the virtual cloud, and even host our projects there as a website for people around the world to view.

 Think of writing a letter on your computer; you regularly save the file you're working on in Microsoft Word to protect it in case you make a mistake or something goes wrong with your computer.
 If you want to go back to a previous version of your file, you can just use the 'undo' button.